 This one is worse if you had a strict religious upbringing.
 I am fascinated by how many people appear to have chosen a magickal path, but are still deeply connected to religious fears.
 Recently, a woman asked me if she should try magick or just keep praying, because she was worried that magick was evil.
 I asked her how many of her prayers had been answered, and she said none.
 She was in her forties and had prayed her whole life, so I’m not sure how literal her answer was.
 But I suggested that the greater evil was wasting time on prayers that weren’t being heard.
 I said magick might be worth a try, and that if she got turned into a pillar of salt she could sue me.
 Of course, we may all bunt in hell for performing magick, but I’ll be really surprised if that’s the case.

 This is reasonable.
 When you perform magick you want a result, but the best way to get results is to go into it with a serious but playful confidence.
 If you worry or wait for results, they are less likely to come.
-I’ll probably write a whole article on this one.
+There are many posts on this site to help you get around this, and you can find a way to make magick work for you.